 Hair & Make-Up

 Long?
 Short?
 Lots of hair accessories?
 No makeup?
 Go over ideas and do a full wedding hairdo/makeup look months before the big day.
 This is your look, but keep in mind what is manageable.
 If your neck is weak, those heavy earrings may not work.
 Try everything on and play dress up to decide what you want.

 Tell Me More…

 Planning to celebrate your love story?
-There's a few things to making the wedding day come alive, and a little extra magic to make sure the wheelchair is just as fabulous.
-How will you hold the bouquet, your father's hand, AND roll yourself down the aisle?
+There are a few things to making the wedding day come alive, and a little extra magic to make sure the wheelchair is just as fabulous.
+How will you hold the bouquet, your father’s hand, AND roll yourself down the aisle?
 How about that bride cover up so no one see the beauty too early?
 The Brides in Wheelchairs Wedding Planner is here to help!